Updated April 20, 2023

 Business and Mobile web service

 Mobile is no longer on the sidelines.
 Business is significantly booming on mobile web services.
-Mobile commerce drives more revenue to your business.
-People spend more time on sites which are accessed through mobile phones.
+Mobile commerce drives more revenue for your business.
+People spend more time on sites that are accessed through mobile phones.
 More online shopping takes place through mobile phones these days.

-But mobile web service access still faces hurdles such as interoperability and usability problems.
+But mobile web service access still faces interoperability and usability problems.